Time machine

 A time machine is a fictional or hypothetical device that allows time travel.
+The term itself first appeared in fiction, in the 1895 novel The Time Machine.
+The physical basis for hypothetical time machines appear in discussions of solutions to the equations of general relativity.

-Concept
+Types

 A time machine is a device which brings about closed timelike curves—and thus enables time travel—where none would have existed otherwise.